frankheat/offsecnotes/Android/Analysis and reversing/apk analysis.md

 ---

-## Disassemble & Assemble
+## Disassemble & assemble

-[Apktool](https://github.com/iBotPeaches/Apktool) is a tool for reverse engineering Android apps.
-It can decode (and disassemble) resources to **nearly** original form and **rebuild** them after making some modifications (and other stuff).
+[Apktool](https://github.com/iBotPeaches/Apktool) is a reverse engineering tool for Android apps.
+It can decode (and disassemble) resources to **nearly** original form and **rebuild** them after making some modifications.

 In this way you can read `.smali` code (so you don't need baksmali), `AndroidManifest.xml`, etc.

-> **Note**: Even if you can extract apk like it was a zip, you can't read file such as `AndroidManifest.xml` because it's compiled.
-Here's why you should use a tool like apktool.
+> **Note**: Even if you can extract an APK file as if it were a ZIP file, you can’t read a file such as `AndroidManifest.xml` because it’s been compiled.
+This is why you should use a tool like APKtool.

 **Disassemble**